 - Removing the nail root in case of repeated cases on the same toe.
 This treatment may prevent part of the nail from growing back, but it solves the issue permanently.

 At Frederick Foot & Ankle, we are ready to help you improve the quality of your life.
 Our services focus on your lower extremity health and function, including toenails.
-We have certified and experienced podiatrists who will treat you and provide guidance on how best to care for your toes.
-Visit us today, and let us take care of your toenails for you.
+We have experienced podiatrists who will provide guidance on how to best care for your toes.